 - Production project evaluations

-- Approximately 60 pages per week of reading from the text.
+- 60-80 pages per week of reading from the text.

-- Attendance at live theatre performances and written critiques of teh technical elements observed
+- Attendance at live theatre performances and written evaluations of the technical elements observed.